On the subcritical self-catalytic branching Brownian motions: Non-explosion

 where $\mathbf{\Delta} \gamma_t := \gamma_t - \gamma_{t-}$ for every $t\geq 0$ and real-valued c\`adl\`ag process $(\gamma_t)_{t\geq 0}$.
 The first term on the right hand side of \eqref{eq:TZD} are the jumps induced by the ordinary branchings, and the second term are the jumps induced by the catalytic branchings.
 From how those jumps are induced, we can find their compensators.
 In fact, it is not hard to see that the processes:

 and

-are local-martingales (c.f.~\cite[Lemma 3.3]{MRBMS24}.)
-Here, $L^{\mathrm o,m}_t$ is the total amount of intersection local times induced by all the unordered pairs of atoms in the process of atomic measures $Z^{\mathrm o,m}_{\cdot}$ up to the time $t\geq 0$; and $\Psi'(0+)>0$ according to \eqref{asp:A1}.
-Therefore, almost surely,
+are local-martingales (c.f.~\cite{MRBMS24}*{Lemma 3.3}.)
+Here, $L^{\mathrm o,m}_t$ is the total amount of intersection local times induced by all the unordered pairs of atoms in the process of atomic measures $Z^{\mathrm o,m}_{\cdot}$ up to the time $t\geq 0$.
+We emphasize that $L^{\mathrm o,m}_t$ is well-defined as an additive functional since $(Z^{\mathrm{o},m}_t)$ undergoes at most $m$ ordinary branchings, and by Lemma \ref{lem:FCB} only finitely many catalytic branchings occur in between, ensuring the total number of particles born up to any finite time $t$ is almost surely finite.
+Also, $\Psi'(0+)>0$ according to \eqref{asp:A3}.
+Substituting these compensators back into the decomposition \eqref{eq:TZD}, we obtain almost surely,

 Now, almost surely for every $t\geq 0$,

 Note that the first term on the right hand side of \eqref{eq:MD} is a local-martingale, while the second term is a non-increasing process with locally finite variation.
 The desired result follows. \end{proof}